Blue Train Journey Pretoria to Cape Town Overview

 The beds have been custom-designed for The Blue Train.
 A butler pulls them out, already made, from a space in the suite wall, converting the lounge into a comfortable bedroom.
 White cotton sheets and down duvets are the standard linen throughout the train.
 Ten of the suites feature double beds on the first train, while there are nine on the second.
 The luxury suites have hi-fi, audio CD and VHS video systems.

-Dining experience on The Blue Train, South Africa
+The dining experience on The Blue Train, South Africa

 The dining car provides seating for 42 people.
 There are two sittings for lunch and dinner.
 Lunch is smart-casual, dinner is a jacket and ties for the men and elegant wear for the ladies, while breakfast is casual.